AI-Ahmed/Sign-language-detection/README.md

 ## _Deep Learning Project_

-Sign Language Detection or SLD is a <u>Convolutional Neural Network</u> project that helps the machine to identify the sign language speakers with an accuracy reach 98%.
+Sign Language Detection or SLD is a <u>Convolutional Neural Network</u> project that helps the machine identify the sign language speakers with an accuracy reach 98%.

 ## Dataset Preview:
 You can find the dataset in [Github.com/ardamavi](https://github.com/ardamavi/Sign-Language-Digits-Dataset).
 Thanks to his efforts.